Updated May 31, 2023

 - To apply for the ORDER BY DESC clause, we will use the SELECT statement for writing a query.

 - ColumnName denotes the name of the table columns that the user wishes to fetch.

 - TableName denotes the name of the table included in the query.

-- WHERE clause defines the conditional expression to be applied for the table to provide the result, this is an optional condition if required.
-However, if the condition is matched, then the selected rows will be displayed in the result set.
+- The WHERE clause defines the conditional expression that the table applies to provide the result.
+This optional condition is used to determine which rows are displayed in the result set when it is satisfied.